-During 2022, in accordance with our accounting policy to recognize actuarial gains and losses in the period in which they occur, we recorded net pre-tax pension and benefits credits of \$1.7 billion in our pension and postretirement benefit plans.
+During 2022, we recorded net pre-tax pension and benefits credits of \$1.7 billion in our pension and postretirement benefit plans.
 The credits were recorded in Other income (expense), net in our consolidated statement of income and were primarily driven by a credit of \$7.0 billion due to an increase in our discount rate assumption used to determine the current year liabilities of our pension plans (\$4.1 billion) and postretirement benefit plans (\$2.9 billion) from a weighted-average of 2.9% at December 31, 2021 to a weighted-average of 5.2% at December 31, 2022, a charge of \$5.5 billion due to the difference between our estimated and our actual return on assets and a credit of \$206 million due to other actuarial assumption adjustments.
 During 2022, we also recorded net pre-tax severance charges of \$319 million in Selling, general and administrative expense in our consolidated statements of income.